-how beautifully tired out your pup is when you add the mental stimulation of training into the daily schedule
+* how beautifully tired out your pup is when you add the mental stimulation of training into the daily schedule

 My fantasy is that you'll get hooked on dog training once you jump in and realize how fun it can be.

-A great class with a wonderful positive trainer is ideal, but until then ... get started at home!
-These 1-to-3-minute videos will give you a sense of what a little session can look like.
+A class with a wonderful positive trainer is ideal, but until then ... get started at home!
+These 1-to-3-minute videos will give you a sense of what you can do.
 Give it a try!
 Remember to leave your worries behind, and be present.
 Keep it short and fun.
 Quit on a high note.